wngud0811/Deep_Learning_research_in_Military/README.md

 ## Securing data transfer
 - I recognized that my communication and my data are being proctored even in my private cell phone communication.
 (Without the notification to me :angry:)
-- I guess at least web logs and app synchronization data in my phone are being monitored.
+- I guess at least web logs, text message and app synchronization data in my phone are being monitored.

 ### Solutions
 - VPN